Kemper Military School: Early years under Frederick T. Kemper

-Transition to a military school
+Switch to a military school

 Kemper's successor, alumnus Thomas A. Johnston, guided the school through its largest period of growth and established its national reputation.
-He was known as the "Builder of the School", and oversaw the transition to a military school.
-During the 1880s, five other schools in Missouri added formal military training to their operation.
+He was known as the "Builder of the School", and oversaw its change to a military school.

 Kemper students had been required to wear West Point-style grey uniforms to promote a "feeling of equality" among the students since at least the early 1870s.
 Kemper's 1873 school catalogue also indicated that the school had hired a "Drill Master" to oversee the military side of the operations, but Johnston wanted to go a step further.
 By the mid-1880s, Johnston became "carried away with the idea...that military training for boys and future citizens had great educational value", according to Colonel A.M.
 Hitch's Centennial History of Kemper.
 "He adopted a military training program and structure in 1885, employing as military instructor a recent graduate of Virginia Military Institute, and from that day to this, the military feature has been a prominent one in Kemper life."
 The school changed its name to Kemper Military School in 1899, and began to advertise itself as "The West Point of the West".

+During the 1880s, five other schools in Missouri added formal military training to their operation.

 Kemper's most famous alumnus, Will Rogers, attended the school in the 1890s.
 Rogers went on to gain worldwide fame as an actor, humorist, political commentator and performer.

 Era of growth

 The campus expanded from 1900 to 1925.
 The major growth in the physical plant began in 1904 when "B" barracks was enlarged, then "Math Hall" was built in 1906 (originally as a gymnasium), "A" Barracks (or Harvey Barracks) was erected in 1909, "D" Barracks in 1917, and the Johnston Field House and the indoor pool were constructed in 1924.

 There was a corresponding growth in enrollment.
 During F.T.
 Kemper's era, the school usually had around 50 students.
 By 1900, enrollment was around 100, and by 1915, it was up to 150.
 During World War I, enrollment soared, peaking at 502 students in 1918 – almost more than the school could handle.
 During the 1920s, enrollment remained strong, in the mid-300s.

 Many traditions were established.
 The Kemperite was first published in 1912.
 Kemper's Standard of Honor was introduced in 1915.
 A formal ROTC program was begun in 1916, and in 1923, a junior college was added.
-By that time, the annual football game with rival Wentworth Military Academy and College in Lexington, Missouri had become a huge event on Thanksgiving, with both corps of cadets boarding trains and sometimes meeting on a neutral field in Sedalia or Marshall, Missouri.
+By that time, the annual football game with rival Wentworth Military Academy and College in Lexington, Missouri, had become a huge event on Thanksgiving, with both corps of cadets boarding trains and sometimes meeting on a neutral field in Sedalia or Marshall, Missouri.
 The Kansas City and St. Louis newspapers referred to the gridiron battle as the “Little Army-Navy Game”, and gave front-page coverage to the outcome.